 Mexico applies a capital gains tax on residential property of 25% on the gross sales value of the transaction without any deductions OR between 1.92% and 35% on the value of the gain (purchase costs less allowable exemptions and deductions): the percentage is calculated on a sliding scale in relation to the gain and we recommend you assume 35% as residential property sales with a gain above $250,000 pesos (c.$13,000 US dollars) will be subject to this rate.

-One-Off Exemption: A one-off exemption is available under Article 92, Fraction XIX a) of Mexican Income Tax Law that reduces the tax liability for many family homes, although you and the property must meet certain criteria to qualify for the exemption:
+A one-time tax allowance exemption is available under Article 92, Fraction XIX a) of Mexican income tax law that reduces the tax liability for many family homes, although you and the property must meet certain criteria to qualify for the exemption:

 - you must be resident in Mexico* with a Mexican tax ID (known as a RFC, or Registro Federal de Contribuyentes); and

 - the property you’re selling must be your primary residence; and

 - the land subject to the sale must not exceed three times the size of the construction on that land (measured in square meters); and